GoEagles999/zone-movie-listing-challenge/README.md

+## How to run
+Type 'npm start' in the console.

 Brief
 Using the TMDb API display a list of now showing movies allowing the user to filter by genre and rating.